yogeshagr/golang/src/gopl.io/gobook.md

 To document this intent and prevent misuse, the Go type system provides `unidirectional` channel types that expose only one or the other of the send and receive operations.
-The type `chan<-int`, a send-only channel of int, allows receives but not sends.
+The type `chan<-int`, a send-only channel of int, allows sends but not receives.
+Conversely, the type `<-chan int`, a receive-only copy channel of int, allows receives but not sends.
 (The position of the <- arrow relative to the chan keyword is a mnemonic).
 Violations of this discipline are detected at compile time.

 Since the close operation asserts that no more sends will occur on a channel, only the sending goroutine is in a position to call it, and for this reason it is a compile-time error to attempt to close a receive-only channel.

+- While calling the function with bidirectional channel type as an argument, the conversion to unidirectional channel type happens implicitly.
+Conversions from bidirectional to unidirectional channel types are permitted in any assignment.
+There is no going back, however: once you have a value of a unidirectional type such as `chan<-int`, there is no way to obtain from it a value of type `chan int` that refers to the same channel data structure.

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then